samizdatco/skia-canvas/README.md

 ```
 ![no sharp edges](/test/assets/path/effect-round@2x.png)

-#### `simplify()`
+#### `simplify(rule="nonzero")`

 In cases where the contours of a single path overlap one another, it’s often useful to have a way of effectively applying a `union` operation *within* the path itself.
-The `simplify` method traces the path and returns a new copy that removes any overlapping segments:
+The `simplify` method traces the path and returns a new copy that removes any overlapping segments.
+When called with no arguments it defaults to the `"nonzero"` winding rule, but can also be called with `"evenodd"` to preserve overlap regions while still removing edge-crossings.

 ```js
 let cross = new Path2D(`